-Interested donors may contact us by phone or via the BFI Web site (see above).
+At present, BFI is not actively recruiting egg donors and primarily utilizes donor egg banks (frozen eggs) for egg donation.
+Interested donors, however, may still contact us by phone or via the BFI Web site (see above).
 We do not actively recruit donors by advertising.
 Most of our donors hear about our program from friends or by checking our Web site.
-We do not use an egg donor outside agency.
-We do all the screening on our donors ourselves.
+We do not use egg donor outside agencies.

 What are your selection criteria for an egg donor?